akissu/cnc_gold/README.md

 These are configs, wine prefixes, and binaries nessesary to run C&C 95 (Gold Edition) under wine, with additional configs to make it run well under i3wm.

 The general idea is to install C&C 95 (http://nyerguds.arsaneus-design.com/cnc95upd/cc95p106/) in wine and run it in a nested X session, which should resolve some of the limited and tempermental graphics rendering issues.
-The end result works well and doesn't require any winecfg or heavy CCConfig tweaks.
+The end result works well and doesn't require any winecfg or heavy CCConfig tweaks, other than overriding ddraw.dll.

 It also works well under Valve's Proton!

 C&C 95 Quirks

-CnC-DDraw doesn't seem to work properly and causes the game to hang quite frequently, so I disable it.
+CnC-DDraw, now maintained by CnCNet, is an OpenGL and D3D implementation for forward/cross OS compatibility.
+You may experience hangs and crashes without it.
+To install, just drop the dll in your "Westwood" folder and configure a dll override in winecfg setting it to "native".

 i3wm Quirks